 So quickly through Como, onto a main road to Lecco, and then SS36 which takes you north, partially along the lake.
-One gets to see some of the spectacular surroundings, but this freeway ha several tunnels.
+One gets to see some of the spectacular surroundings, but on this freeway there are several tunnels.
 I don’t fancy freeways or motorways.
 Try to avoid them as much as I can.
 But on hot days like this, it was refreshing to ride in higher speeds.

 Around the north end of the lake, onto SS38 east.
 Past Tresenda the road began to wind and climb.
 Soon mountains were in sight.
-Mountains I was certainly longing for!
+Abd mountains I certainly was longing for!

 The Dolomites & Canazei

 It was evening by the time I arrived in Canazei, an Alpine resort sitting near the Pordoi, Sella and Fedaia passes.
 So in other words, an ideal position for the next day’s rides.
 Come to think of it I actually might have passed through here in 2017.
 Not sure, seem to recall I cam down from either Passo Pordoi or Sella.